Cameron-Woolf/BeatBall/README.md

 # BeatBall

-First Project for learning Unity!
+First Project for learning Unity.

-Basic Arkanoid Game clone for practice the core concept of Unity.
+Basic Arkanoid Game clone for practicing the core concept of Unity.

 Contains some basic tests for practice Unity Test Framework.